rezakarimzadeh1/myWebsite/content/home/experience.md

     location: Tehran
     date_start: '2017-06-01'
     date_end: '2017-09-31'
+    description: |2-
-    description: Becoming familiar with Repair and maintenance of imaging systems such as MRI, CT, Portable Radiology device, etc.
+         Becoming familiar with Repair and maintenance of imaging systems such as MRI, CT, Portable Radiology devices, etc.

 design: